Skip to main content

 result = client.execute("get_weather", {"location": "New York"})

-if result.isError:
+if result.result.isError:

-print(f"Error occurred: {result.error}")
+print(f"Error occurred: {result.result.content[0].text}")

 if result.metadata: